top of page

 • Hiking boots/trekking shoes

-• light, dwon/warm jacket
+• light, down/warm jacket

 • flip flops/slippers